 Arundel Creek is a tributary of the Maribyrnong River.
 Our testing has shown high levels of PFAS.
 Our advice for Arundel Creek is:

-- don’t eat fish caught in the creek
+- do not eat fish caught in the creek

-- don’t use the water for stock watering
+- do not use the water for stock watering

 - keep pets out of the water.